First firewood from Trust’s Glenlude site goes on sale

 “It’s been entirely volunteers who’ve been processing the firewood.
 It takes one person to feed the processer, one to operate it and then one or two fill and stack the sacks.
 The Trust is extremely grateful to those who’ve been giving their time to do this.”

 The gradual removal of the sitka spruce and larch and planting of broadleaf species such as birch, rowan and oak is part of the Trust’s conservation work to turn this former conifer plantation into a rich mosaic of native woodland.

-People can buy and collect the firewood at the Trust’s Glenlude property on Thursday’s from 9am to 5pm, though do please contact Karen Purvis before arriving in-case she is working at another part of the site.
+People can buy and collect the firewood at the Trust’s Glenlude property on Thursday’s from 9am to 5pm, though do please contact Karen Purvis before arriving in-case she is working at another part of the site and to ensure we can meet your requirements.
 It’s £8 for a dumpy bag (90L, 45cm x 45cm x 45cm pictured below) and then £5 for any subsequent re-fills.
 The smaller ‘onion bags’ are £3 each.
 All prices include VAT.

 All profits go back into supporting the Trust’s conservation work.

 01750 62225 / 07811 354 957 (office hours)

 Find out more about Glenlude and the conservation work being done there